What is business automation?

-Most businesses rely on a patchwork of tools like CRMs for sales, marketing platforms for lead generation, HR software for hiring, ERPs for operations, and finance systems for invoicing.
+Most businesses recognise the need for efficiency and use digital tools to help.
+However, most rely on a patchwork of tools like CRMs for sales, marketing platforms for lead generation, HR software for hiring, ERPs for operations, and finance systems for invoicing.

 Each tool works well in isolation, but using these across your business can create inefficiencies.